The War Years

 Through it all, Sergeant Bartholomeos Velis valued his Greek military service for his beloved country, Greece, for life.

-In 1964, Mel migrated to Melbourne, Australia seeking a new and more prosperous life living with his sister, Ligeri and brother-in-law, John Rossis in the suburb of Flemington.
+In 1964, Meo migrated to Melbourne, Australia seeking a new and more prosperous life living with his sister, Ligeri and brother-in-law, John Rossis in the suburb of Flemington.

-In Adelaide, he worked on a full-time basis at Onkaparinga Woollen Mills, one of South Australia's oldest and most well-known bedding brands and on the weekends he worked part-time at various labor jobs.
+Meo worked on a full-time basis at Onkaparinga Woollen Mills, one of South Australia's oldest and most well-known bedding brands.

-He then branched out into self-employment providing his clients visual color, value and beauty in their bathroom floors, kitchen floors and even the walls and hallways with colorful feature such as ceramic, porcelain, glass tiles, and other tiled mediums.
+Meo finally branched out into self-employment with his own tiling business, providing his clients visual color, value and beauty in their bathroom floors, kitchen floors and even the walls and hallways with colorful feature such as ceramic, porcelain, glass tiles, and other tiled mediums.

 In 1965, Mary Arnas, visited Melbourne with her cousin Anna Stylianos and went to stay at her cousin, John Rossis home.

-It was here, that Mary met Mel at the Rossis home and it was love at first sight.
+It was here, that Mary met Meo at the Rossis home and it was love at first sight.

 They married on the 17th of April, 1966 in Adelaide's oldest Greek Orthodox church of Archangels, Michael and Gabriel (1937) in Franklin Street.

-On the 27th of April, Mel and Mary welcomed their first child - a daughter whom they named Zaharoula.
+On the 27th of April, Meo and Mary welcomed their first child - a daughter whom they named Zaharoula.

 On the 14th of February, 1969, they welcomed into the family, their son, John.